 “I know guys that rate active managers in all these categories, and even they’re like, ‘I’m not buying actively managed large blend; I’m just indexing,'” says Daniel Sotiroff, Senior Analyst for ETF and Passive Strategies at Morningstar.
 “Because it’s so brutally tough to beat a dirt-cheap index fund in the large blend category.”

-So if you’re assembling a long-term retirement portfolio, investing in a simple S&P 500 index fund like the Fidelity 500 Index Fund (FXAIX) is one of the smartest moves you can make.
-And FXAIX in particular is one of the most cost-effective ways to buy the S&P 500.
+FXAIX in particular is one of the most cost-effective ways to buy the S&P 500.
 The Fidelity 500 Index Fund has an almost nonexistent expense ratio of just 0.015%, which is just about impossible to beat.
-That has helped it draw an incredible $740 billion or so in assets under management.
+That undercuts not just virtually all of its mutual fund peers, but S&P 500 ETFs, too.
+This extremely low fee has helped FXAIX draw an incredible $750 or so in assets under management, and it’s why I rank FXAIX among the best mutual funds you can buy.

 As I mentioned above, when evaluating a retirement fund, you’ll always want to consider “turnover” (the percentage of a fund’s holdings that are cycled out of the fund in a given year).
 High turnover means a lot of trading costs, which are passed on to investors in the form of capital gains distributions, which are taxable … but you can avoid that tax hit by holding high-turnover funds in tax-advantaged retirement accounts like 401(k)s and IRAs.

 Fidelity 500 and other S&P 500 index funds tend to have extremely low turnover, at just a couple percent annually, meaning it pays little to no capital gains distributions.
 Thus, Fidelity 500 will do just fine in a regular ol’ taxable brokerage account.
-However, given that many people only invest through tax-advantaged retirement accounts, and given that S&P 500 funds will typically make up the core of your portfolio no matter your account type, FXAIX remains a great holding for IRAs and other retirement accounts, too.
+However, given that many people only invest through tax-advantaged retirement accounts, and given that S&P 500 funds will typically make up the core of your portfolio no matter your account type, FXAIX remains a great holding for any retirement account.

 Want to learn more about FXAIX?
 Check out the Fidelity provider site.